 Indirect Cost Allocation - The Agency accumulates administrative costs in an indirect cost pool and allocates these costs to programs based on each program's total direct expenditures.
-Administrative costs are those costs incurred for the common benefit of all agency programs that cannot be readily identified with a final cost objective.
+Administrative costs are those costs incurred for the common benefit of all Agency programs that cannot be readily identified with a final cost objective.
 This plan has been approved by the United States Department of Health and Human Services.

 Concentrations of Credit Risk - Financial instruments, which potentially subject the Agency to concentrations of credit risk, consist primarily of cash and receivables.
-Cash deposits are held in federally insured banks.
+Cash deposits are held in federally insured banks, and in the State of Tennessee Local Government Investment Pool.
 The Agency's receivables are primarily due from federal, state and local agencies.
-Accordingly, management does not believe significant credit risk exists at June 30, 2016.
+Accordingly, management does not believe significant credit risk exists at June 30, 2017.